wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 For more information about the JW Player and the LongTail AdSolution please visit <a href='http://www.longtailvideo.com/?utm_source=WordPress&utm_medium=Product&utm_campaign=WordPress'>LongTail Video</a>.

-If you have any questions, comments, problems or suggestions please post on our forum at http://www.longtailvideo.com/support/forums.
+If you have any questions, comments, problems or suggestions please post on our forum at http://www.longtailvideo.com/support/forums or contact us at support@longtailvideo.com.

 == Installation ==